3D Printing for Wound Dressings in Burn & Cancer Patients

 Terahertz Wave Versus Radiation

-is a form of electromagnetic wave that sits on the electromagnetic spectrum between microwave and infrared frequencies.
-It operates at frequencies ranging from 0.1 to 10 THz. frequency offers unique features that allow it to be used in a number of applications such as medical imaging, security screening, and spectroscopy.
+frequency is a form of electromagnetic wave that sits on the electromagnetic spectrum between microwave and infrared frequencies.
+It operates at frequencies ranging from 0.1 to 10 THz. offers unique features that allow it to be used in a number of applications such as medical imaging, security screening, and spectroscopy.

 Terahertz Waves in Medical Applications